 The American Institute of Graphic Arts – more commonly known as AIGA – is credited with being responsible for establishing these (or at the very least cementing the sign designs).
 Working together with the US Department of Transportation, AIGA planned to produce 50 standard symbol signs to be used in transportation hubs such as airports as well as at events with a potential large international attendance.
 The first 34 of these were published in 1974, and received a prestigious Presidential Design Award – one of the first – for their ingenuity.
-In 1979, the remaining 16 symbols were released, thus reaching 50.
+In 1979, the remaining 16 symbols were released, thus reaching 50 until today.

-The project’s primary aim was to ensure that the signs – and symbols located thereon – were able to convey a variety of potentially complex messages to people of all different ages and cultures in a format that everybody could easily interpret.
+The project’s primary aim was to ensure that the universal signs and symbols located thereon could convey a variety of potentially complex messages.
+This was meant for people of all different ages and cultures in a format that everybody could easily interpret.
 A committee formed of five leading designers of environmental graphics oversaw the process, providing recommendations and suggesting and implementing adaptations and redesigns where necessary.